KaterineRojas/Front-MRO/src/components/features/inventory/README.md

-# Inventory Management - Modular Structure
+# Inventory Management - Refactored & Modular Structure

 ## Overview
-The Inventory Management feature has been completely modularized to improve code organization, maintainability, and scalability.
+The Inventory Management feature has been **completely refactored** from a 1,175-line monolithic component into a clean, modular architecture with professional separation of concerns.

 ## Architecture